-You can use Unified Manager to review the health of the clusters in a MetroCluster configuration over IP or FC.
+You can use Unified Manager to review the health of the clusters in a MetroCluster configuration.
 The health status and events help you determine whether there are hardware or software issues that might be impacting the performance of your workloads.